sina-kakhki/Chromium/README.md

 You can find the server running on [http://localhost:3000](http://localhost:3000).

+## User Stories
+1. As a user I want to be able to read a programming joke.
     - To view the Programming Jokes API type **jokes** in the search box.
+2. As a user I want to be able to see the waether forcast by city.
     - To view the Weather API type **weather** in the search box.
+3. As a user I want to be able to seach for the definition of English words with pronounciation.
     - To view the Dictionary API type **dictionary** in the search box.
+4. As a user I want to be able to use a holiday planner to plan and make notes for my upcoming holidays.
     - To view the Holiday Planner API type **planmyholiday** in the search box.